SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

 1. Check the Intake keys you wrote in `intakes.yaml` are correct.

-2. Check the network flow between the concentrator host and Sekoia.io is opened to the destination `intake.sekoia.io` on protocol `TCP` and port `10514`.
+2. Check the network flow between the concentrator host and Sekoia.io :

+=== "TCP"

+    example: Opened to the destination `intake.sekoia.io` on protocol `TCP` and port `10514`.
 You can easily check it with `telnet`:

     ```bash
     sudo apt install telnet && telnet intake.sekoia.io 10514
     ```